Back to learn

 High Debt-to-Income (DTI) Ratio

 When considering whether or not to approve your personal loan application, lenders will also take your debt to income (DTI) level ratio into consideration.
-A debt to income ratio is a way to show how much of your monthly income goes toward your debt payments.
+A debt to income ratio is a way to show how much of your monthly income goes toward your debt monthly payment.

-DTI ratios are important for lenders to consider because banks don’t want to give loans to people who will ultimately struggle to pay back the money.
-Someone who requests a loan that would bring their DTI to 75% each month could potentially afford those monthly payments if they had otherwise very low costs of living, but most lenders would avoid offering financing to that person because doing so would leave the individual with a very tight budget.
+DTI ratios are important for lenders to consider because banks don't want to give loans to people who will ultimately struggle to pay back the money.
+Someone who requests a loan that would bring their DTI to 75% each month could potentially afford those monthly payments if they had otherwise very low costs of living.

 Unstable Employment Situations